MoEMeta: Mixture-of-Experts Meta Learning for Few-Shot Relational Learning: Experiments

 \textbf{Experimental Setup.} Following prior work, we set the embedding dimension to \(100\) for Nell-One and FB15K-One, and \(50\) for Wiki-One, initialized using TransE-pretrained weights provided by GMatching~\citep{Gmatching}.
 The number of neighbors per entity is capped at 50 for aggregation.
-For MoE, each expert is a two-layer MLP (hidden dimension: 64, ReLU).
-The gate network is also a two-layer MLP (hidden dimension: 64, output dimension: 1, and ReLU).
+For MoE, each expert network is a two-layer MLP (hidden dimension: 64, ReLU).
+The gating network is also a two-layer MLP (hidden dimension: 64, output dimension: 1, and ReLU).
 We set the number of experts \(M\) as \(32\) and the number of selected experts \(N\) as \(5\).
 The margin \(\gamma\) in Eq.~\ref{eq:loss-q} is set to \(1\).
-MoEMeta is trained using Adam (batch size: \(1,024\), learning rate: \(0.001\)).
+MoEMeta is trained using the Adam optimizer (batch size: \(1,024\), learning rate: \(0.001\)).
 All results are averaged over 5 independent runs with different random seeds.
 All models are implemented in PyTorch and trained on a single Tesla P100 GPU.
-More reproducibility details are provided in Appendix~\ref{app:repro}.
+More details for reproducing our results are provided in Appendix~\ref{app:repro}.